Methylene Blue Interactions: Medicines To Avoid When Taking Methylene Blue

 Let’s delve into this intriguing topic and uncover some vital information that will help you make informed decisions about your mental health treatment.

-TCAs are a class of medications primarily used to treat depression but may also be prescribed for conditions like chronic pain or anxiety disorders.
+TCAs are a class of medications primarily used to treat depression but may also be prescribed for conditions like or anxiety disorders.

 However, when it comes to methylene blue interactions, taking TCAs concurrently with methylene blue can pose significant dangers due to the increased risk of serotonin syndrome.